KamiCrit/Discord-High-School-Fleet/guide/Submission Guide.md

 From most to least

-1) Anime OP's and ED's
+1) Anime OP's, ED's, Character Songs
 1) General Japanese Music (music must have Japanese lyrics)
-1) Anime OP and ED remixes (but not meme remixes, radio's hold final say if the remix is too meme-y)
+1) Anime OP and ED Remixes (but not meme remixes)
 1) Anime OST

 ## What's not acceptable?

 * Overly long songs, under 6mins is preferred.
-* Album dumps, we are looking for the best songs not just more songs.
+* Album dumps, we are looking for the best songs not more songs.
 Quality over quantity.
 * English covers of Japanese songs.
 * Songs that don't fall into any of the "What's acceptable" catagories. #LoopHoles